kavyaacharya77/BEC456B_LABREPORT/README.md

 The LTSpice simulation of the CMOS circuit provides insights into its operational behaviour in different domains:
 - DC operating point analysis cofirmed that the MOSFET operates in saturation region.
 The observed drain voltage (1.18V) and the drain current(55uA) align with theoretical values.
 - Transient analysis verified that the circuit amplifies the input 1k Hz sine wave with minimal distortion.
 The output peak voltage of 1.372V suggests successful signal amplification.
 A phase shift in output indicates that the circuit introduces delay, which is typical in amplifiers.
 - AC analysis showed a voltage gain of 14dB indicating strong signal amplification.
 There is a significant difference between the AC analysis gain(14dB) and transient analysis gain (28.767dB), which is mainly due to the phase shift, frequency-dependent behaviour, and how each analysis measures gain.
-The phase shift of ~120 degree at 1k Hz suggests that the frequency-dependent behaviour must be considered for applications requiring precise phase allignment.
+The phase shift of ~120 degree at 1k Hz suggests that the frequency-dependent behaviour must be considered for applications requiring precise phase alignment.

 ### 6. CONCLUSION
 The CMOS circuit simulated in LTSpice functions as an amplifier, operating in the saturation region with stable gain, phase shift amd transient response.
 The observed voltage gain and output characteristics validate its use in low-power amplification applications.
 Further analysis, such as determining cutoff frequency and bandwidth, will help optimize the circuit for specific design requirements.